 We appreciate your patience as we add several years of new content and make improvements.
 As one part of that work we're creating a COVID-19 focus area to pull together valuable local data resources others have developed.

-Know of something we should consider for addition to the Explorer?
+Found a broken link, or know of something we should consider for addition to the Explorer?
 Please let us know!

 How Do I Use the Explorer?

 The collection is organized as "Indicators" with "Resources" attached to them.
 An indicator is a narrow issue or topic and a Resource is some kind of data or information related to that Indicator.